 I recommend Gilt if 1.) you’re quick (because it’s a flash sale site, products are sold out almost instantly when they’re released every morning at 9am Eastern time), and 2.) you browse quickly and decide even more quickly if something is what you need.

 Like I said, stuff goes quickly, so it’s not like you can come back to the site and decide later.

 Well, you could, technically… but the item will be gone.

 Anyway, not my favorite site but fun to browse every now and then.
-They’ve since expanded to items for the home and also items for your stomach.
+They’ve since expanded to items for the home, travel, and much more.

 If you’re interested in things other than men’s clothing, they have stuff for women, children, and home goods as well.

 HauteLook is Nordstrom’s version of a flash sale / members-only site.
 Nordstrom has a good selection in stores, and I’m sure that selection makes its way to HauteLook eventually.

 Now, onto the next